 Below is a list of the most popular engineering entrance exams:

 The eligibility criteria for the entrance exams mentioned above vary according to the respective conducting bodies.
 Few commonalities of these popular entrance exams are listed below:

-Below is the list of the ten best B.Tech Electrical and Electronics Engineering Colleges in the country, according to NIRF:
+Below is the list of the ten best B.Tech EEE Colleges in the country, according to NIRF:

 |14||Anna University Chennai|